Background of research:

 Kinetic equations, usually derived from N-body Newton’s equations via the mean field limit, typically contain an integral operator modeling interaction between particles.
 Calculating the collision kernel from first principles is not possible for complex systems, thus only empirical formulas are used in practice.
 Other sources of uncertainties may come from inaccurate measurements for the initial or boundary data, forcing or source terms etc. These uncertainties contribute to the curse of dimensionality and bring challenges to the development of efficient numerical methods.

-Figure 2: General scheme for posing uncertainty quantification problems.
-Figure from .
+Fig 2: General scheme for posing uncertainty quantification problems.
+Fig from .

 Uncertainty Quantification (UQ), on the other hand, is a hot topic that has drawn considerable attentions in applied mathematics over the past decade.
 Quantifying uncertainties in the inputs of models is important to assess, validate and improve the underlying models, allowing us to obtain more reliable predictions for the outputs and better risk assessment.
 The figure below provides a general scheme that is used to identify the key ingredients of general UQ problems: